Transport Act 1947

 The Transport Act 1947 (10 & 11 Geo.
-6 c.
-49) was an Act of the Parliament of the United Kingdom.
+6. c.
+49) was an Act of Parliament of the Parliament of the United Kingdom.
 Under the terms of the Act, the railway network, long-distance road haulage and various other types of transport were nationalised and came under the administration of the British Transport Commission.
 The BTC was responsible to the Ministry of Transport for general transport policy, which it exercised principally through financial control of a number of executives set up to manage specified sections of the industry under schemes of delegation.

 Overview

 The Act was part of the nationalisation agenda of Clement Attlee's Labour government, and took effect from 1 January 1948.
 In Northern Ireland, the Ulster Transport Authority acted in a similar manner.
 The government also nationalised other means of transport such as: canals, sea and shipping ports, bus companies, and eventually, in the face of much opposition, road haulage.
 All of these transport modes, including British Railways, were brought under the control of a new body, the British Transport Commission (BTC).

 The BTC was a part of a highly ambitious scheme to create a publicly owned, centrally planned, integrated transport system.
 In theory, the BTC was to co-ordinate different modes of transport, to co-operate and supplement each other instead of competing.
 This was to be achieved by means of fare and rate adjustments.
-In practice, very little integration between modes ever materialised.
+In practice, little integration between modes ever materialised.

 Section 5 of the Act provided for the setting up of a number of executives within the BTC: the Railway Executive; the Docks and Inland Waterways Executive; the Road Transport Executive; and the London Transport Executive were to be created immediately, with the Hotels Executive to be set up at a later date.
 The same section allowed the number and names of these executives to be varied as necessary.